Help! I’m completely new to coding and I need to learn R and RStudio! What do I do?

 geom_parallel_slopes() extension to the

 ggplot2 package for plotting parallel slopes models, and Smith College Statistical & Data Sciences students Starry Zhou and Marium Tapal for their many edits to the book.
-A special thanks goes to Dr. Yana Weinstein, cognitive psychological scientist and co-founder of The Learning Scientists, for her extensive feedback.
+A special thanks goes to Dr. Jude Weinstein-Jones, co-founder of The Learning Scientists, for their extensive feedback.

 We were both honored to have Dr. Kelly S. McConville write the Foreword of the book.
 Dr. McConville is a pioneer in statistics education and was a source of great inspiration to both of us as we continued to update the book to get it to its current form.
 Thanks additionally to the continued contributions by members of the community to the book on GitHub and to the many individuals that have recommended this book to others.
 We are so very appreciative of all of you!